-The capacity of the adaptive cruise control to detect a vehicle in front is significantly reduced if:
+The capacity of the radar sensor to detect vehicles in front is reduced significantly:

-- its radar sensor becomes blocked - e.g. in heavy rain or slush, or if other objects have collected in front of the radar sensor.
+- if the radar sensor becomes blocked and cannot detect other vehicles e.g. in heavy rain or slush, or if other objects have collected in front of the radar sensor.

-Keep the surface in front of the radar sensor clean.
+Keep the area in front of the radar sensor clean - see subheading "Maintenance".

 Field of vision